IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

 [Tokenized sharing](../ref-info/glossary-uid.md#gl-tokenized-sharing) can be used in any sharing route, but the main implementation outside of the bid stream is tokenized sharing in pixels.

 :::caution
-Data in pixels can be viewed in web traffic, so it is never acceptable to share raw UID2s in pixels.
+Data in pixels can be accessed by unauthorized parties, so it is never acceptable to share raw UID2s in pixels.
 If you're sharing in pixels, tokenized sharing is required.
 :::

 In this file: